ryelle/museum/src/README.md

 Museum
 ===

-Museum is a free theme crafted to showcase all of your best photographs, drawings, or illustrations.
+Museum is a free WordPress theme crafted to showcase all of your best photographs, drawings, or illustrations.
 Featuring elegant, museum-inspired typography and ample room for your images, Museum pays special attention to category and media attachment pages to help your collections shine.

 ###Curate with categories